-On a more personal note, the additional degree can serve as a point of leverage to advance career goals and move up the managerial chain much faster than would otherwise be possible.
+On a more personal note, an MD/MBA can serve as a point of leverage to advance career goals and move up the managerial chain much faster than would otherwise be possible.
 If moving up the chain isn’t part of your goal, then just having the knowledge, period, can help you develop a better understanding of why certain decisions are made and at the very least, help you converse intelligently with administrators in a way that is effective and productive.

-In todays’ climate, where hiring mid level providers is seen as more cost effective and MD’s are too expensive, giving yourself another skill set will make you irreplaceable and even desirable.
+In today’s climate, where hiring mid-level providers is seen as more cost-effective and MD’s are too expensive, obtaining an MD/MBA dual degree and giving yourself another skill set will make you irreplaceable and even desirable.